BradleyA/git-TEST-commit-automation/hooks/README.md

 # in development
 # git-TEST-commit-automation

 Scripts to assist running something, and checking something, then reporting something; after a developer commits something.

+Scripts to assist running something, and checking something, then reporting something; after a developer commits something.

 The strategy of these scripts is to assist with running something and then checking the output, or exit code.

 Did this something function as designed?

 Did

 Production standard 10.0 FVT testing
 - Running tests on code with quick turn around helps when finishing a desgin or fixing an incident.